 You can’t ignore energy efficiency when buying an electronic device.
 Pedestal fans only have a few blades to spin and provide airflow, which is why they usually consume slightly less power than tower fans.
 However, some of those bigger fans can cross the average rate of energy consumption.
 It majorly depends upon the model of the pedestal fan and the speed you’ve chosen to run it on.
 On average, a pedestal fan will consume around 60-70 watts of electricity per hour.

 Despite blowing less air out of their several small openings, tower fans consume more electricity than pedestal fans.
-Assuming you run an average tower fan on medium speed, it can consume around 80-90 watts of power.
+Assuming you run an average tower fan at medium speed, it can consume around 80-90 watts of power.
 As you can tell, there’s not much of a difference between pedestal and tower fans’ power consumption, but remember that the output you’re getting from both machines is not the same.

 Similar to the factor of price, there’s not much that can be said about the durability of both types of fans.
-The more you pay for, the better appliance you’ll get your hands on.
+The more you pay, the better appliance you’ll get your hands on.
 Whether you choose a pedestal or tower, don’t make the mistake of buying a cheap model to save some bucks.
 You’ll only end up with a poorly built machine that would stay standing for a year or so.
 Generally speaking, both pedestal and tower fans can last for at least five years on average with timely maintenance.

 Maintenance: Which type is easy to maintain?